Shailesh-github3/spotify-login/README.markdown

 2. Interact with the form:
    - Click Google or Apple buttons to redirect to their login pages.
    - Enter username and password.
 Empty fields show a red border and error message ("Username is required" or "Password is required") when focused.
-   - Click the eye icon next to the password field to toggle visibility.
    - Submitting with empty fields triggers browser-native validation tooltips.
 3. Customize as needed (e.g., add form submission logic or modify styles in `css/loginstyle.css`).

 ## Notes
 - **Form Submission**: The form lacks an `action` attribute.
 Add a backend endpoint or JavaScript handler for submission.
-- **JavaScript**: The password toggle requires JavaScript.
-Remove the toggle icon and script for a JavaScript-free version.
 - **CSS**: Styles can be in `css/loginstyle.css` or inline in `index.html`.
 Current code assumes an external file.
 - **Screenshot**: Capture the login page and save as `screenshots/login.png`.
 Update the path in this README if renamed.
 - **Browser Compatibility**: Tested in modern browsers (Chrome, Firefox, Edge).
 HTML5 validation tooltips vary by browser.